openharmony/docs/en/application-dev/quick-start/arkts-appstorage.md

 When using AppStorage together with [PersistentStorage](arkts-persiststorage.md) and [Environment](arkts-environment.md), pay attention to the following:

-- A call to **PersistentStorage.persistProp()** after creating the attribute in AppStorage uses the type and value in AppStorage and overwrites any attribute with the same name in PersistentStorage.
+- After an attribute is created in AppStorage, a call to **PersistentStorage.persistProp()** uses the attribute value in AppStorage and overwrites any attribute with the same name in PersistentStorage.
 In light of this, the opposite order of calls is recommended.
 For an example of incorrect usage, see [Accessing Attribute in AppStorage Before PersistentStorage](arkts-persiststorage.md#accessing-attribute-in-appstorage-before-persistentstorage).

-- A call to **Environment.envProp()** after creating the attribute in AppStorage will fail.
-This is because AppStorage already has an attribute with the same name, and the environment variable will not be written into AppStorage.
-Therefore, you are advised not to use the preset environment variable name in AppStorage.
+- After an attribute is created in AppStorage, a call to **Environment.envProp()** with the same attribute name will fail.
+This is because environment variables will not be written into AppStorage.
+Therefore, you are advised not to use the preset environment variable names in AppStorage.

-- Changes to the variables decorated by state decorators will cause UI re-render.
-If the changes are for message communication, rather than for UI re-render, the emitter mode is recommended.
+- Changes to the variables decorated by state decorators will cause UI re-rendering.
+If the changes are for message communication, rather than for UI re-rendering, the emitter mode is recommended.
 For the example, see [Unrecommended: Using @StorageLink to Implement Event Notification](#unrecommended-using-storagelink-to-implement-event-notification).
 <!--no_check-->